Ne Myo Thihapate

-Ne Myo Thihapate (နေမျိုး သီဟပတေ့; /my/), also spelled Nemyo Thihapte and Nemiao Sihabodi (เนเมียวสีหบดี), was a general in the Royal Burmese Army of Konbaung Dynasty of Burma (Myanmar).
-The general is best known for conquering the Ayutthaya Kingdom, along with Gen. Maha Nawrahta, in April 1767.
+Ne Myo Thiha-pa-te (နေမျိုး သီဟပတေ့; /my/, IAST: Nemyoh Sīhapati), also spelled Nemyo Thiha-badey and Nemiao Sihabodi (เนเมียวสีหบดี), was a Burmese general in the Royal Burmese Army of the Konbaung Dynasty.
+He is best known for his role in the fall of the Ayutthaya Kingdom in April 1767, alongside General Maha Nawrahta.

 Career

+Early military career

 The general began his military career as one of the sixty eight elite commanders chosen by King Alaungpaya in 1752.
 He became one of the "most distinguished soldiers" during Alaungpaya's reunification campaigns (1752–1757).

 Laos and Siam (1765–1767)

 In 1764, King Hsinbyushin decided to renew the war against Siam.
 The king selected Thihapate and Maha Nawrahta as joint commanders to lead another invasion.
 Thihapate was to lead the northern invasion route from Chiang Mai while Maha Nawrahta was to lead the southern route from Martaban (Mottama).
 In early 1765, Thihapate with a 20,000-strong force began his operations by starting with the Lao states.
 The Kingdom of Vientiane agreed to become a Burmese vassal without a fight.
 Luang Prabang resisted but Thihapate's forces easily captured the city in March 1765, giving the Burmese complete control of Siam's entire northern border.

 Thihapate then invaded Siam via the Chao Phraya valley, down towards Ayutthaya.
 His forces reached the outskirts of Ayutthaya on 20 January 1766, joining up with Maha Nawrahta's forces.
 The Burmese then began what turned out to be a 14-month siege.
 Around March 1767, Maha Nawrahta died of illness, and Ne Myo Thihapate became the commander-of-chief of the entire operations.
 His forces breached the city's defenses on 7 April 1767, and sacked the entire city.

 The Burmese gains did not last long as Hsinbyushin ordered most of the Burmese troops in late 1767 to return in the face of the Chinese invasion that threatened Ava.
 The Siamese resistance retook their lost territories in 1768 and 1769.